-Investment earnings which have been made on the borrowed proceeds prior to their expenditure must be used to pay arbitrage rebate to the federal government, if applicable, or debt service on the debt obligations and is generally (but not exclusively) not available for project costs in the County general obligation context.
-In any event, even if available for the capital purpose, it would be necessary to authorize the capital project first at the increased cost.
+Investment earnings which have been made on the borrowed proceeds prior to their expenditure, must be used to pay arbitrage rebate to the federal government, if applicable, or debt service on the debt obligations and is generally (but not exclusively) not available for project costs in the Fire District general obligation context.
+In any event, even if available for the capital purpose, it would be necessary for your voters to authorize the capital project first at the increased cost.

-Assuming insufficient available funds from any other source, the only option is for the County Legislature to adopt a supplemental bond resolution authorizing the issuance of additional debt for the capital project.
+Assuming insufficient available funds from any other source, the only option is for the Board of Fire Commissioners to adopt a supplemental bond resolution authorizing the issuance of additional debt for the capital project.
 Such a supplemental bond resolution would be subject to precisely the same pre-adoption proceedings or post-adoption referendum requirements as the initial bond resolution.